 Keep reading this article to learn more about Viking Global Investors.

 Throughout the years, Viking has stayed consistent in applying a research-intensive, long-term focused investment approach.
 At the core of its investment selection process is fundamental analysis to ensure that its equities are resilient and able to deliver robust long-term returns.

 During this process, Viking will generally assess a business’s model and financials, its management caliber, and the overall industry trend of its sector.

 Additionally, Viking’s investment research and decision-making processes are decentralized.
 However, risk management is centralized.
 In other words, Viking is able to capitalize on several unique ideas brought in by its analysts, while the fund’s top management is to ensure that said ideas remain balanced, risk-adjusted, and accountable.

 This unique operational model allows the fund’s experienced managers to navigate Viking’s portfolio and capital allocation towards market-beating returns.
 At the same time, its investing professionals can solely focus on identifying unique investment ideas without worrying about dealing with issues such as hedging, risk management, and overall performance.

-Considering the fund’s past 3-year performance, its investment strategy has been paying off well, outperforming the overall market by a significant margin while delivering Viking’s objective of proving best-in-class performance for its investors.
+Considering the fund’s past 3-year performance, its investment strategy has been paying off decently, even if it has underperformed the overall market.
+Historically, Viking’s objective of delivering best-in-class performance for its investors has been mostly successful.